yuki24/pushing/README.md

 ## Testing

 Pushing provides first-class support for testing.
-In the test environment, use the `:test` adapter instead of an actual adapter you'd like to use in development/production.
+In order to test your notifier, use the `:test` adapter in the test environment instead of an actual adapter in development/production.

 ```ruby
 # config/initializers/pushing.rb